7 Benefits of the Accountability Strategy

 There are many reasons it’s hard to stick to a new routine; however, one of the main reasons you don’t follow through is because you lack of accountability.

-Benefit #4: Accountability creates firm deadlines for important tasks.
+Accountability Benefit #4: It creates firm deadlines for important tasks.

 Planning is an essential part of the goal-setting process, whether you’re talking about a new project at work, losing 10 pounds, or building an addition to your home.
 Without prior planning, any task is significantly more difficult to achieve.